syncfusion-content/maui-docs/MAUI/ListView/filtering.md

 This section explains how to filter the data and its related operations in the SfListView.

-To get start quickly with .NET MAUI ListView Filtering, you can check on this video:
+To get start quickly with filtering in .NET MAUI ListView, you can check on this video:
-<style>#MAUIListViewFilteringVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIListViewFilteringVideoTutorial' src='https://www.youtube.com/watch?v=IedulwH4h4c'></iframe>
+<style>#MAUIListViewFilteringVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIListViewFilteringVideoTutorial' src='https://www.youtube.com/embed/IedulwH4h4c'></iframe>

 ## Programmatic filtering